 The Government of India, in particular, the Ministry of Industry and Ministry of Renewable energy has been setting up many incentives and single window concepts in respect of the Auto and Auto Component Industry for any FDI on the technology to contain the emission and to ensure safety on road.
 The Government has made investments to develop Smart cities which will focus, apart from using renewable sources of energy, on the enforcement of emission norms.
-Many Auto Giants have already plans on the anvil to develop EVs for these smart cities and this will create good demand for manufacturing of technology driven components.
+Many Auto Giants have already planned on the anvil to develop EVs for these smart cities and this will create good demand for the manufacturing of technology-driven components.
 Make in India will be most favoured by Central and state governments.
 Special Economic Zones (SEZ) are set up by the government in order to provide many incentives – tax holidays, reduced Import duty on Capex that supports the above focus areas etc.

 This is the time for Global Auto/ Auto Component manufactures to look out for a Greener pastures in India.
-With much lower cost of manufacturing and combined with adequate skilled labour and with more liberal Government policies for more soaps in the upcoming budget, the time for investments cannot be more favourable than this.
+With much lower cost of manufacturing and combined with adequate skilled labour and with more liberal Government policies for more soaps in the upcoming budget, the time for investments cannot be more favorable than this.

 To read the latest news on Automotive Industry in India click Automotive Newsletter